-41.17 Batsmen stealing a run
+41.16 Batters stealing a run

-41.17.1 It is unfair for the batsmen to attempt to steal a run during the bowler's run-up.

-Unless the bowler attempts to run out either batsman - see clauses 41.16 and 21.4 (Bowler throwing towards striker's end before delivery) - the umpire shall
+It is unfair for the batters to attempt to steal a run during the bowler's run-up.
+Unless the bowler attempts to run out the non-striker - see Law 38.3 (Non-striker leaving his/her ground early) - the umpire shall

-- -call and signal Dead ball as soon as the batsmen cross in such an attempt. - -inform the other umpire of the reason for this action.
+- call and signal Dead ball as soon as the batters cross in such an attempt - inform the other umpire of the reason for this action.

-- return the batsmen to their original ends.

-- award 5 Penalty runs to the fielding side.
+- return the batters to their original ends and disallow the attempted run. - award 5 Penalty runs to the fielding side. - award any other 5-run Penalty that is applicable.

-- inform the batsmen, the captain of the fielding side and, as soon as practicable, the captain of the batting side, of the reason for this action.
+- inform the batters, the captain of the fielding side and, as soon as practicable, the captain of the batting side, of the reason for this action.

-The umpires may then report the matter to the PSL Match Referee who shall take such action as is considered appropriate against the batsman concerned.
+The umpires may then report the matter to the PSL Match Referee who shall take such action as is considered appropriate against the batter concerned.

-41.18 Penalty runs
+41.17 Penalty runs

-41.18.1 When Penalty runs are awarded to either side, when the ball is dead the umpire shall signal the Penalty runs to the scorers.
+41.17.1 When Penalty runs are awarded to either side, when the ball is dead the umpire shall signal the Penalty runs to the scorers.
 See clause 2.13 (Signals).

-41.18.2 Penalty runs shall be awarded in each case where these Playing Conditions require the award, even if a result has already been achieved.
+41.17.2 Penalty runs shall be awarded in each case where these Playing Conditions require the award, even if a result has already been achieved.
 See clause 16.6 (Winning hit or extras).